hlm/DS03-ProgrammingAssignment1/README.md

 # Coursera Data Science Specialization
 ## Getting and Cleaning Data
+> WARNING: If the file you are seeing has the .Rmd extension you should go to [README.md](https://github.com/hlm/DS03-ProgrammingAssignment1/blob/master/README.md)

 This repository holds a project that tries to fulfill the assinged objectives on the Coursera Data Science Specialization - Getting and Cleaning Data course from the John Hopinks University The repo contains R scripts capable of downloading the required data files, performing the desired analysis